-The prison was given an inspection in the summer of 2014, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in the summer of 2018, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

-“Isis is a modern category C training prison in south east London, built within the wall line of the high security Belmarsh prison.
-At the time of our inspection it held just over 600 convicted men, nearly all of whom were under the age of 30 and a significant number under 21.
-Of these about two-thirds were serving sentences of over two years with just under 40% of the total population serving between four and 10 years.
+HMP/YOI Isis is a category C training prison in South East London which sits within the wall line of the high security Belmarsh prison.
+At the time of our inspection, Isis held just over 600 convicted prisoners.
+Almost 70% of the population were under 30 and 22% were under 21 years old.
+Nearly half of those held were serving over four years.

 Peter Clarke CVO OBE QPM

-HM Chief Inspector of Prisons”
+HM Chief Inspector of Prisons